Gonorrhea

 What is gonorrhea?

 Gonorrhea is caused by a bacterium called Neisseria gonorrhea.
 It is also known as the "clap," "drip," or GC.
-In Long Beach, the population with the highest rates of gonorrhea are in the 25-29 age range, followed by 20-24.
+In 2023, the population with the highest rates of gonorrhea are in the 25-29 age range, followed by 20-24.
 Men account for two-thirds of all gonorrhea cases in Long Beach.
 It is the second most commonly reported STD in Long Beach.
 Of those infected with gonorrhea, at least 75% of women and 50% of men experience no symptoms.
 Additionally, having gonorrhea can increase your chances of transmitting or acquiring HIV.

 -